 Last year, most of the Warm Spots operated during the working week from 10am until 3pm.
-The majority operated Monday to Friday, with Thursday and Friday being the most popular days.
+The majority operated Monday to Friday.
 Most were operational for around 2-3 hours on the day they were open.
 Some venues offered activities after school - Lego clubs for example.